leo1971/golang-zip/README.md

 # golang-zip

-Docker image of jessie with curl and zip installed.
+Docker image of golang environment with zip installed.